ssc-maire/AniMAIRE-public/README.md

                                       **kwargs)
 ```

 `**kwargs` here can be used to supply any arguments you wish to `run_from_spectra` as specified previously, such as the list of altitudes and list of coordinates to perform calculations for.
 Details on what `OULU_count_rate_in_seconds` and `W_parameter` mean can be found at https://github.com/ssc-maire/CosRayModifiedISO .
 If either `OULU_count_rate_in_seconds` or `W_parameter` are used, only one of them should be specified.
-Otherwise, `anisotropicMAIRE` will determined their values using the `date_and_time` parameter supplied.
+Otherwise, `AniMAIRE` will determined their values using the `date_and_time` parameter supplied.

-In addition to running from the DLR-ISO isotropic cosmic ray model, you can also run `anisotropicMAIRE` from a combined power law rigidity spectrum and Gaussian pitch angle distribution.
+In addition to running from the DLR-ISO isotropic cosmic ray model, you can also run `AniMAIRE` from a combined power law rigidity spectrum and Gaussian pitch angle distribution.
 This can be done using the `run_from_power_law_gaussian_distribution` function:

 ```
 def run_from_power_law_gaussian_distribution(J0, gamma, deltaGamma, sigma,